Rosa Ponselle: Metropolitan Opera debut and early operatic career

 Rosa Ponselle made her debut at the Metropolitan Opera on November 15, 1918, just a few days after World War I had ended, as Leonora in Verdi's La forza del destino, opposite Caruso and Giuseppe De Luca.
 It was her first performance on any opera stage.
 She was quite intimidated for being in the presence of Caruso, and in spite of an almost paralyzing case of nervousness (which she suffered from throughout her operatic career), she scored a tremendous success, both with the public and with the critics.
 New York Times critic James Huneker wrote: "...what a promising debut!
 Added to her personal attractiveness, she possesses a voice of natural beauty that may prove a gold mine; it is vocal gold, anyhow, with its luscious lower and middle tones, dark, rich and ductile, brilliant in the upper register."

 In addition to Leonora, Ponselle's roles in the 1918/19 season included Santuzza in Cavalleria rusticana, Reiza in Weber's Oberon, and Carmelita in the (unsuccessful) world premiere of Joseph Carl Breil's The Legend.

 In the following Met seasons, Ponselle's roles included the lead soprano roles in La Juive (opposite Caruso's Eléazar, his final new role before his death in 1921), William Tell, Ernani, Il trovatore, Aida, La Gioconda, Don Carlos, L'Africaine, L'amore dei tre re, Andrea Chénier, La vestale, and the role that many considered her greatest achievement, Bellini's Norma, in the Met's historic 1927 revival.
 In addition to her operatic activities, which were centered at the Met, Ponselle had a lucrative concert career.
-A tour of the West coast included an appearance at the Lobero Theatre in Santa Barbara on March 14, 1927, in the Artist Series of the Community Arts Association's Music Branch, accompanied by pianist Stuart Ross.
+A tour of the West Coast of the United States included an appearance at the Lobero Theatre in Santa Barbara on March 14, 1927, in the Artist Series of the Community Arts Association's Music Branch, accompanied by pianist Stuart Ross.
 As her career progressed, Ponselle negotiated through her manager more concerts and exponentially higher fees before and after each Metropolitan Opera season.